Francozeira/nlw_mobo/README.md

-# Ecoleta :recycle: :purple_heart: :iphone: :computer:
+# Ecoleta :recycle: :iphone: :purple_heart: :computer: :satellite:

 Ecoleta is a small project focused on bringing a experience of easy registering and searching for garbage collection locations registered via website or mobile app.

-This is a one week fullstack development project, composed of a web page, mobile app and web server with the use of TypeScript to create a Node.js in the backend, web page with React.js and React Native for the mobile app.
+This is a one week fullstack development project, composed of a web page, mobile app and web server with the use of TypeScript to create a Node.js in the backend, web page with React.js and React Native supported with Expo for the mobile app.

-This is the web frontend developed for this project, you can check the backend application at [NLW backend](https://github.com/Francozeira/nlw_server), finally, the assets were provided by [Rocketseat](https://rocketseat.com.br/).
+This is the mobile React-native version developed for this project, you can check the web frontend at [Ecoleta web](https://github.com/Francozeira/nlw_web) and backend application at [Ecoleta backend](https://github.com/Francozeira/nlw_server), finally, the assets were provided by [Rocketseat](https://rocketseat.com.br/).

 ## Project setup

 Make sure to install all dependecies to run the application, on package.json file you can check all npm scripts used.
+Please note that this project was designed based on the use of Expo app to compile the project and run it on the go while developing.

 ### Compiles for development

 ```
-npm run dev
+npm start
 ```

 ------------